axeltlarsson/receptdatabasen-api/README.md

 The starter kit comes with a testing infrastructure setup.
 You can write pgTAP tests that run directly in your database, useful for testing the logic that resides in your database (user privileges, Row Level Security, stored procedures).
-Integration tests are written in JavaScript.
+Integration tests are written in JavaScript (in process of migration to Python - e.g. for passkeys).

 Here is how you run them